ibrahim-negib/Ibrahim-Negib/README.md

 # Welcome to Ibrahim Negib's GitHub! 👋

 Hi there!
 My name is Ibrahim, I'm a recent graduate in Cybersecurity with a solid foundation and passion for all things tech.
-With 4 years of hands-on experience as an IT Support Specialist, I bring a unique blend of practical expertise and academic knowledge to the table.
+With 4 years of hands-on experience as an IT Operations Specialist, I bring a unique blend of practical expertise and academic knowledge to the table.

 ## About Me
 - 🔒 Cybersecurity Enthusiast: Exploring the ever-evolving world of security, from threat analysis to system hardening.